 If you believe that “Black people say it” is a good bit of reasoning for you using a racial slur, it means that you see “Black people” as one single entity.

 We are not.

-The idea that because the guy that sings that one song that you love, the guy that used to tell that one joke that was your absolute favorite or even the fact that you’ve heard that one guy at work say it means that in your head, ALL BLACK PEOPLE say it, tells me that you do not see black people as PEOPLE.
+The idea that because the guy that sings that one song that you love says it, the guy that used to tell that one joke that was your absolute favorite say it, or even you’ve heard that one guy at work say it, means that in your head, ALL BLACK PEOPLE say it, tells me that you do not see Black people as PEOPLE.

 We are people.

 As in, Black person A might say it and Black person B might not.